 After all the Kia had done for me through the years, it got hauled away like it was nothing more than garbage.

-I had never asked the towing company to take away my car, but they did.
+I had never asked the towing company to remove my car, but they did.
 And then they held it for ransom, too.
 Thankfully, my car insurance company paid the exorbitant demands of the towing company.

 The efficiency of my car being taken spooked me.
 I thought having any vehicle registered in my name was bad luck.

 I had a workaround for that.
 I took transit for many years.
 It wasn’t until late 2018 that I again had a vehicle registered in my name.

 I lost the Kia.
 Possessions come and go.
 Nothing is permanent.

 Life is a series of greetings and farewells, with everything in between, too.

 Some things happen that seem to come with too high of a price.
 So, I didn’t park the car in the driveway or on the front lawn.
 I didn’t listen to my instinct.
 Did I really have to lose a car over that?

-At least back then, on those final days of 2011, all I lost was a car.
+At least back then, on that final day of 2011, all I lost was a car.
 A car that, thankfully, nobody was in at the time.
-These are comparatively much lower stakes than if it was a matter of life and death.
+These are comparatively much lower stakes than if it were a matter of life and death.

 Cars are replaceable.
 People’s lives aren’t.

 I never met that drunk driver, but I can still appreciate what I’ve learned and experienced because he lost control that night.

 I forgive you, drunk driver.
 You made a mistake that night, but so did I. I didn’t park the car in a spot where you wouldn’t affect it.
 We each had our part to play in that drama.
-I move on from my oversight, and I don’t blame you for what you did.
+I move on from my oversight and don’t blame you for what you did.
 It’s no one’s fault, and we are all innocent.